Nutlope/aicommits/README.md

-aicommits config set type=conventional aicommits config set type=conventional+body aicommits config set type=gitmoji aicommits config set type=plain aicommits config set type=subject+body
+aicommits config set type=conventional aicommits config set type=conventional+body aicommits config set type=gitmoji aicommits config set type=subject+body aicommits config set type=plain
 ```

 ## How it works

-This CLI tool runs `git diff` to grab all your latest code changes, sends them to the configured AI provider (TogetherAI by default), then returns the AI generated commit message.
+The model receives the staged file list, requests the staged diffs it needs, and
+submits a validated commit subject with an optional description.
+The tool can
+only read Git's staged snapshot, so unstaged edits are never sent to the model.

 Video coming soon where I rebuild it from scratch to show you how to easily build your own CLI tools powered by AI.